I’m going to tell you about the BVA’s Duty to Assist Veterans at the BVA hearing below.

 The first purpose – development of the record, comes in the form of testimony and additional exhibits and evidence from the Veteran and his/her witnesses.

-This can assist the BVA to have a more complete theory of the Veteran’s claim for entitlement to VA disability compensation benefits, especially because the VA Regional Office historically overlooks most alternative theories of entitlement.
+This can assist the BVA to have a more complete theory of the Veteran’s claim for entitlement to VA disability compensation benefits, especially because the VA Regional Office historically overlooks most theories of entitlement that aren’t direct or presumptive.

 The BVA often pays lip service to the second purpose – the Veteran’s ability to participate in his or her own claim is vital to the ability of the VA and the BVA to accurately decide the case.